How to Speed Up Your iPhone When It Starts Slowing Down

-8. Deleting photos and videos
+8. Delete photos and videos

 Getting rid of any photos and videos you don’t need will free up some space on your iPhone, which leaves more for the system to work with.
 Remember?
 Free space is always useful, as stated at the beginning of this guide.
 Tap the trash can icon and select e.g. “Delete Photo” to delete a single image.
 See this guide for more…

-9. Reduce motion and/or transparency
+9. Reduce Motion and/or transparency